 Therefore, for a multidisciplinary education, we can start from our nine major conceptual disciplined areas (Figure 1) and group them further into three fundamental reference paradigm areas: the Positivist (Newtonian), the Relativist (Einsteinian) and the Constructivist (Quantum) conceptual framework (CF).
 These three fundamental CFs or reference paradigm areas constitute just the minimal elementary knowledge to build a strong and reliable multidisciplinary competence, from which an intercultural competence can be grown.
-But we must still be aware of the mistake.
+But we must beware of the "paradigmatic confusion" mistake still.